rsljr/rsljr.github.io/_pages/code.md

 ---
 Over the years, I have developed and compiled resources (e.g., scripts, dictionaries, repositories) to support my research.
 I made some of them available here.

-## Python - SEC: EDGAR ##
+## edgarParser ##

 EDGAR database contains several types of filings that public companies are required to submit to SEC.
 Although EDGAR is a rich source of data, gathering the data from it can be not straightforward.
-The repository [python-edgar](https://github.com/rsljr/python-edgar), has some of the scripts that I coded to gather data about inside trading (3, 4, and 5 filings), 10-k (annual reports) filings, 8-k (disclosure) filings, 13f (institutional investors) filings, and executive compensation (DEF 14A filings) from EDGAR.
+The repository [edgarParser](https://github.com/rsljr/python-edgar), has some of the scripts that I coded to gather data about inside trading (3, 4, and 5 filings), 10-k (annual reports) filings, 8-k (disclosure) filings, 13f (institutional investors) filings, and executive compensation (DEF 14A filings) from EDGAR.

 ## Instrumental Variables - a Database of Instruments for Research in Strategy ##